raphaelvitor-dev/projects/README.md

 - Google Cloud Products

 ### Extra
-- Comfortable working with Linux
+- Comfortable working with Linux (Gentoo and Arch)
 - Create and prototype on Figma is my Passion
 - Design background.
 ---